kebasaa/datalogger_esp8266/README.md

 # Asynchronous datalogger using ESP8266

-WARNING: This is not finalised code.
-Use with caution!

-WARNING: This code may be incomplete and may not function properly, as it is not finalised.
+WARNING: This code is not yet finalised: Calibration routines have not yet been implemented.

 Asynchronous datalogger using ESP8266 for logging scientific sensors to MicroSD